 It was immediately noticeable when we had guests over, but not a problem for a house of five vegetarians.
 I didn’t learn what the toilet lid was for until I was well into my teens.
 Again only a problem when I was in poor health.
 I’ve seen the jokes about reading the back of shampoo bottles but honestly the entire process for me could be counted in seconds on your hands most of the time.

-Redditor u/VMCLA: I was plagued with hemorrhoids.
+Redditor u/VMCLA: I was PLAGUED with hemorrhoids.
 Pooping became a major dread each and every day.
-Plus, I had been eating a lot of carbs, which means very messy stools.
+Plus, I had been eating a lot of carbs which means very messy stools.
 Very messy.

-Pooping is stress-free.
-I usually [go] only once a day, and as advertised, many days won’t wipe after a check to make sure, [because I] don’t need to.
+After a couple of minor operations to relieve the hemorrhoids, I met a gastroenterologist who said first thing… Do you know about Metamucil?
+He was the one who told me about the potential for no paper, ease of passing stools and how with a higher protein diet and fiber, I would become very regular and worry free about pooping.
+Everything he told me was correct.
+I have not had a ‘roid in 7 years.
+Pooping is stress free — I usually only once a day, and as advertised, many days won’t wipe after a check to make sure, [because I] don’t need to.
 One glass of Metamucil at the same time each day works so well that frequently, I don’t need to wipe.
 I’d never have believed it either, but that’s how it rolls.

-By the fourth day, your system should be producing some of the most beautifully formed turds you can possibly imagine.
+By the fourth day your system should be producing some of the most beautifully formed turds you can possibly imagine.
 And on a regular basis, too.
 For sake of knowing you’re clean, nobody will ever be able to go without using even a single square, but you will go from many rolls of paper a week to one!

-Give it a try.
-You’ve got nothing to lose and a lot to gain if you are a heavy toilet-paper user with a ragged hole.
+Give it a try, you’ve got nothing to lose and a lot to gain if you are a heavy toilet paper user with a ragged hole.